 - Rates are the same no matter if you buy direct or from a broker.

-- You won’t know which company will provide you the best offer because you won’t know their underwriting criteria.
+- Use an independent agent or you won’t know which company will provide you the best offer – you won’t know their underwriting criteria or rules.

 Use a Life Insurance Broker